blckwngd/FireAjna/README.md

  - object_changed: an observed object has changed its data (i.e. its position)
  - object_left: an object has been removed, or moved out of the observed area

 ## AjnaObject
 represent an georeferenced object within the Firestore

 ### properties

 - id: the objects Firebase-id

 ### methods

 - on(): subscribes to a given event
  - off(): unsubscribes from a previously subscribed event
  - move(): move relatively, or to an absolute position
  - send(): sends a message to the objects inbox
  - sendTo(): initiates a message, using the object as a sender, to another objects inbox
+ - provideAction(): wrapper function to provide an action and listen to it being called
+ - removeAction(): removes an action, so that it is no longer promoted to other users

+### events

+ - changed: the objects properties have changed
+ - action_triggered: a provided action has been triggered by a user
+ - message_received: a message has been received in the objects inbox
+ - move: the object has been moved, i.e. by another process

 ## Code Sample